 This entry of course ignores how accumulated depreciation, gain or loss on disposal etc would be accounted for.
 We will deal with all of that in another tutorial.

 We trust the explanations and examples above have helped you gain a better understanding the impact and book entries in the proper accounting for drawings.
-You can further explanation of accounting terms and concepts in accounting tutorial series, Questions – Accounting or get in touch with a comment below or our Contact page.
+You can find further explanations of accounting terms and concepts through the link or get in touch with a comment below or our Contact page.